sheffield-bioinformatics-core/rnaseq-introduction-online/01-pre-processing.md

 - https://usegalaxy.eu
 - If attending this course "live" you will be given a link to join a reserved queue on the European Galaxy server
+- The Australian server is an alternative if the European one is down:- https://usegalaxy.org.au/

 **Make sure you check your email to activate your account**